SharePoint/sp-dev-training-spfx-spcontent/Lab.md

       The method `_getItemEntityType()` will get the type of data that the **Countries** list expects.
 This is done by:

-      - Using the `spHttpClient` API's `get()` method to issue an HTTP GET request tot he SharePoint REST API.
+      - Using the `spHttpClient` API's `get()` method to issue an HTTP GET request to the SharePoint REST API.
 This method requires two parameters: (1) the endpoint to query and (2) the configuration to use.
       - After processing the response body as JSON...
       - It returns the `ListItemEntityTypeFullName` as a single string value to the caller.